-Whether it’s Mayan ruins, enchanting cenotes, or coral reef snorkeling that draws you here, the Yucatán Peninsula is sure to please any traveler with the natural wonders and exciting culture it offers.
-For the most memorable vacation to Mexico, check out these 10 incredible things to do in the Yucatán!
+Whether it’s Mayan ruins, enchanting cenotes, or coral reef snorkeling, these are the best things to do in Mexico’s Yucatán Peninsula.
+This area of Mexico (also known as Riviera Maya) is sure to please any traveler with the natural wonders and exciting culture it offers.

 There really is no other word to describe Rio Secreto other than “magical.”
 Only accessible by tour, this underground river with crystal clear waters is surrounded on all sides by crystals and stalactite formations.
 Hiking and swimming the Rio Secreto really is an unforgettable experience!

 Just south of Cancun lies the ancient Mayan city of Tulum, where the archaeological site of the walled ruins sits towering above the ocean.
 These well-preserved ruins with a magnificent backdrop can be toured in as little as an hour or two, but you can easily spend a full day exploring the ruins, swimming in the ocean or walking up Tulum Beach Road.